Last Updated on 17 December, 2020 by Veronica

 Church and Clerics Tower

 The Church of the Clerics was built between 1735 and 1748 in the Baroque style.
-The Tower of Clerics is one of the most emblematic monuments of the city and as a result draws more attention.
+The Tower of Clerics is one of the city’s most emblematic monuments and, as a result, draws more attention.

-The place on which it was built is known as “the hill of hangers” due to the fact that this was the hill where the criminals who had been condemned to death faced there punishment.
+The place on which it was built is known as “the hill of hangers” because this was the hill where the criminals who had been condemned to death faced their punishment.

 Take a tour with a guide in your language.